 Installation

-pak::pak("tgerke/dplyneage")dbplyr pipelines need no Python at all.
-For raw SQL input, the Python dependency (sqlglot) is provisioned automatically the first time it’s needed, via reticulate::py_require() — there is no setup step.
+pak::pak("tgerke/dplyneage")dbplyr pipelines need no Python at all — not even reticulate.
+For raw SQL input, install the reticulate package once; the Python dependency (sqlglot) is then provisioned automatically the first time it’s needed.
 See vignette("python-integration") if you manage your own Python environment.

 Usage